MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 1. Use the following command syntax to register the server principal name (SPN) for the NDES service account: `setspn -s http/<computername> <domainname>\<accountname>`.
 For example, to register a service account with the sign-in name NdesService in the cpandl.com domain that is running on a computer named CA1, you would run the following command: `setspn -s http/CA1.cpandl.com cpandl\NdesService`

-## Select a CA for NDES
+## Set up the NDES role service

-You must select a CA for the NDES service to use when issuing certificates to clients.
+After installation completes, you need to do a few steps to finish configuring the NDES computer.

 If NDES is installed on a CA, you do not have the opportunity to select a CA because the local CA is used.

+You then must select a CA for the NDES service to use when issuing certificates to clients.
 When you install NDES on a computer that is not a CA, you must select the target CA. You can select the CA by the CA name or by the computer name.

+1. Open AD CS Configuration.

+1. Click on "C for NDES"

 1. Click **CA name** or **Computer name**, and then click **Select**.

 The option you choose will determine the type of dialog box that is presented next.